-- · market conditions; - $\cdot \hspace{0.1in}$ the approval by all parties of the terms of the securitization; - our ability to acquire a sufficient number of automobile contracts for securitization.
+- market conditions; - the approval by all parties of the terms of the securitization; - · our ability to acquire a sufficient number of automobile contracts for securitization.

-As stated elsewhere in this prospectus, during 2008 and 2009 we observed adverse changes in the market for securitized pools of automobile contracts, which made permanent financing in the form of securitization transactions difficult to obtain and more costly than in prior periods.
+During 2008 and 2009 we observed adverse changes in the market for securitized pools of automobile contracts, which made permanent financing in the form of securitization transactions difficult to obtain and more costly than in prior periods.
 These changes included reduced liquidity and reduced demand for asset-backed securities, particularly for securities carrying a financial guaranty or for securities backed by sub-prime automobile receivables.
 We experienced improvements in the capital markets from 2010 through 2019, during which time we completed 36 securitizations.
-In April 2020 we postponed our planned securitization due to the onset of the pandemic and the effective closure of the capital markets in which our secu-ritizations are executed.
-Subsequently we successfully completed securitizations in June and September 2020, and then on a regular quarterly schedule from January 2021 through April 2023.
+In April 2020 we postponed our planned securitization due to the onset of the pandemic and the effective closure of the capital markets in which our securitizations are executed.
+Subsequently we successfully completed securitizations in June and September 2020, and then on a regular quarterly schedule from January 2021 through January 2024.
 However, if the market conditions for asset-backed securitizations should reverse, we could expect a material adverse effect on our results of operations.